jsinkers/notes/_notebooks/comp_sys/14_summary.md

   the recipient
 - **initialisation vector**: randomly chosen and XORed with the first block
   - transmitted in plaintext with ciphertext
+  - **salt**: random value added to encryption/hash; public; not to be reused

  ![cipher-block-chaining](img/cipher-block-chaining.png)

 ## Public Key Cryptography

+- aka asymmetric cryptography
+- at heart of modern security: Digital signatures, TLS, PGP, Secure messaging, end-to-end encryption
 - keyed encryption algorithm, E; keyed decryption algorithm, D
 - requirements to make encryption key public

 1. $D(E(P)) = P$ i.e. if we apply D to encrypted message we get plaintext
 2. Exceedingly difficult to deduce D from E
 3. E cannot be broken by chosen plaintext attack

+- asymmetric slower than symmetric
+- often unsuitable for encrypting large amounts of data
+- often used in combination with symmetric cryptography as way of exchanging joint secret key

 ### RSA